RLOpenCatalyst/rg-doc/source/Features.rst

 Catalog (for Principal Investigator)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have brought in a “Catalog” screen for the Principal Investigator to view all catalog products across RG.
-Click on the “ ≣ “ option which is available on the left side header.
+As a Principal Investigator, you can use the “Catalog” screen to view all catalog products across Research Gateway.
+Click on the “☰” option which is available on the left side header.
 You can see the  following details:

 .. image:: images/cat1.png